python-pillow/Pillow/docs/installation.rst

 Building on Windows
 ^^^^^^^^^^^^^^^^^^^

-There are build scripts and notes for the Windows build in the ``winbuild`` directory.
+We recommend you use prebuilt wheels from PyPI.
+If you wish to compile Pillow manually, you can use the build scripts in the ``winbuild`` directory used for CI testing and development.
+These scripts require Visual Studio 2017 or newer and NASM.

 Building on FreeBSD
 ^^^^^^^^^^^^^^^^^^^